danielkdimitrov/systemicRisk/README.md

 # Systemic Risk, Instructions

-+ Put the data files in the folder `Data`.
++ Put the data files in the folder `data`.
 Follow the data formats in the sample files.
 It is important to set the same names for the institutions in each file.
 Input data includes:

 	+ CDS rates (in bps) in `cds`
 	+ Total liabilities of the institutions are in `debt`